 Caring for Running Shoes

-How to Wash a Pair of Running Shoes
+How to Clean Running Shoes

 3. Remove the insoles and liners and wash them separately; the shoelaces can be removed as well.
 Wash them either by hand or put them in the washing machine.